ronmegini/Advance-USA-Visa-Appointment/README.md

 # Advance USA Visa Appointment

 A tool that helps to advance an appintment to USA-visa in Israel by performing human like operations on the site.
-NOTICE: The use in under responsability of the user - irresponsible usage might block your account.
+**Important:** The use in under responsability of the user - irresponsible usage might block your account.

 ## Usage Guide:
 This tool able to run on both Desktop and Containerized mode.